Stacked pull requests to make large code changes reviewable

 Let’s look at an example:

-To split our features “adding and removing items from and to a shopping card” into several work items, we can, for example, decide to go with an approach reflecting our system’s architecture.
+To split our features “adding and removing items from and to a shopping cart” into several work items, we can, for example, decide to go with an approach reflecting our system’s architecture.

 Based on this decision, we start by making changes to the database layer.
 Then, we implement the business logic.
 And finally, we made the necessary changes to the UI.